 Here's some tips from Paris intern, Robert Evans, about how to save money abroad.
 Check out his personal blog, too!

-So, in this post I am just going to go over some ways to make your experience abroad cheaper.
+In this post, I am just going to go over some ways to make your experience abroad cheaper.
 Some of these have to do specifically with France, and others are just general ways.
-Some of these may also apply to people traveling as to people with further plans on traveling and less to people staying for an extended period of time.
+Some of these may also apply to people currently traveling and to people with future plans on traveling and less to people staying for an extended period of time.

 Tip 1: Free calling and Texting – Talkatone & Test+

 Nowadays, many people are relying on smartphones.
-These give you nearly all the capabilities of a computer except have a smaller screen and longer battery life if you know how to utilize them properly.
-Many people, for making calls and video calls, use Skype, which is also available for smartphones.
-This is an international app though.
-The only thing is that this requires that the other person also have the app.
-This also means that you need a smartphone and/or computer.
-Talkatone is free android and iPhone app that assigns you an AMERICAN phone number where people can call you and from where you can make calls to other AMERICAN numbers.
-You can call land-lines, cell phones, toll free numbers, etc. I think it’s nice because only one of the people actually needs to have it.
-Many apps these day require both people to have the same app since you normally will be communicating via created accounts over a wifi connection.
-This is nice since you can call your sick grandmother or cousins who may not use a computer/smartphone very frequently or if you can call your family if you are a foreigner to the US and have family in the US.
+These give you nearly all of the capabilities of a computer with a smaller screen and longer battery life if you know how to utilize them properly.
+Many people use Skype to make calls and video calls, which is also available for smartphones.
+This is an international app, however.
+The only requirement that it has is that the other person must also have the app.
+This means that you need a smartphone and/or computer to use Skype.
+Talkatone is free android and iPhone app that assigns you an AMERICAN phone number that people can call you from and from where you can make calls to other AMERICAN numbers.
+You can call land-lines, cell phones, toll free numbers, etc. I think it’s nice because only one of the people actually needs to have the app.
+Many apps these days require both people to have the same app, since you normally will be communicating via created accounts over a wifi connection.
+With this app, however, you can call your sick grandmother or cousins who may not use a computer/smartphone very frequently or even call your family if you are a foreigner to the US and have family in the US.
 Text+ works in the same way where you get an assigned number and you can receive and send text messages.
 The only drawback is that you will have two new numbers to remember.

 Tip 2: 5€ meal deal

-I love eating fancy as much as the next person but through my experience, you can never go wrong with meal that has that natural “homely” taste.
+I love eating fancy meals just as much as the next person but, through my experience, you can never go wrong with a meal that has that natural “homely” taste.
 This obviously depends on what country you are in and how they prepare their food.

-For example, in Ecuador, there are certain foods you may want to avoid if you are visiting for a short period of time and not long enough for your body to become accustomed to the different food styles and the different bacteria in the food.
-It sounds gross being said that way but, bacteria are natural in our bodies and foods and help in digestive processes.
-Your body can get temporarily sick just like going cold turkey from coffee or something else affects the body.
+For example, in Ecuador, there are certain foods that you may want to avoid if you are visiting for a short period of time that is not long enough for your body to become accustomed to the different food styles and the different bacteria in the food.
+It sounds gross being said this way but, bacteria are natural in our bodies and foods and help in digestive processes.
+Your body can get temporarily sick in this way.

-The meals and foods I am talking about are in no way fancy but, where they lack in pizzazz they make up for in taste and quantity.
-I think of these as the street foods, which can range from picking up a kebab on the corner of la Prensa y Zamora to downing an overloaded gyro and a bucketful of fries at a small family owned Sandwhicherie down Rue de Vaugirard.
+The meals and foods that I am talking about are in no way fancy but, where they lack in pizzazz, they make up for in taste and quantity.
+I think of these as the street foods, which can range from picking up a kebab on the corner of la Prensa y Zamora to downing an overloaded gyro and a bucketful of fries at a small family-owned Sandwhicherie down Rue de Vaugirard.

-Several things I would like to express about these places:
+There are several things that I would like to express about these places:

 (1) The different preparation styles can affect the body.